Support of students is one of the highest priorities at UAFS!

 There are two kinds of Probation and/ or Suspension; Academic and Financial Aid.
 The first step is to determine if you are on Academic Probation/Suspension or Financial Aid Probation/Suspension.

 Transfer credit will be officially evaluated after a completed application for admission and final official transcripts have been received.
-Click on Transfer Credit Guide for information about transferring courses.
+See the Transfer Credit Guide for information about transferring courses.

 Only the institution you will attend has the authority to say whether classes from UAFS will transfer to their school or how those classes will transfer (as required courses, electives, etc.).
 Students should contact the Registrar’s office on the transfer campus for additional information about transfer credit.